firoyj/firoyj.github.io/_posts/2023-11-30-smart-contract-events.md

 The aim of this tutorial is to help developers set up and use tools on Rootstock.
 The document assumes that the audience is a developer with some foundational knowledge of Solidity and Hardhat.

+> Notes:
-> As I was working on a PC instead of a Mac like usual, I ran [Windows Subsystem for Linux](https://learn.microsoft.com/en-us/windows/dev-environment/javascript/nodejs-on-wsl) for bash commands.
+> - As I was working on a PC instead of a Mac like I normally use, I installed [Windows Subsystem for Linux](https://learn.microsoft.com/en-us/windows/dev-environment/javascript/nodejs-on-wsl) for bash commands.
+> - I opted not to provide detailed instructions for `Step 2: Setting up RSK Local Node` as these are comprehensively explained in the page it links to.
+In a realistic documentation package, it would naturally link out rather than repeat the information.

 #### Contribution